 If you're unsure about your PIR or wish to change it, you can find out more here.

 Did you know the Government will contribute to your KiwiSaver account, as long as you meet the relevant eligibility requirements?

 If you have a KiwiSaver account and you're aged between 18 and 65, then the Government will put in 50 cents for every dollar you contribute up to $521.43 each year.

-That means you'll need to contribute $1,042.86 a year yourself or $20 per week to get the maximum Government contribution (as well as meeting all the relevant eligibility requirements for the full annual period).
+That means you'll need to contribute $1,042.86 a year yourself or about $20 per week to get the maximum Government contribution (as well as meeting all the relevant eligibility requirements for the full annual period).